Niharika1710/railway-fastapi/KPA_Backend_Assignment_README.md

 ✅ This implementation demonstrates functionality for **backend assessment with FastAPI and PostgreSQL** and is ready for integration with the provided frontend.

 ---

-## ✅ Next

-Once added:
-- Commit this `README.md` to your repository.
-- Record your screen demonstration.
-- Prepare your submission with:
-  - GitHub repository or zipped source code
-  - Updated Postman collection with working APIs
-  - Screen recording link